 First started by UW President Charles Van Hise in 1904, the Wisconsin Idea is the principle that the boundaries and influence of the university should extend to the boundaries of the state of Wisconsin and beyond.

 The Wisconsin Idea Today

-Lending faculty expertise: The Wisconsin Idea Scholars Program was launched this year, connecting community leaders from across the state with UW-Madison experts to promote discussion and tackle pressing challenges.
+Lending faculty expertise: The Wisconsin Idea Scholars Program, which was launched in 2011–12 to observe the Year of the Wisconsin Idea, connects community leaders from across the state with UW–Madison experts to promote discussion and tackle pressing challenges.

-Building Wisconsin’s economy: The Office of Corporate Relations connected more than 530 companies, organizations and individuals with campus business experts and resources.
+Building Wisconsin’s economy: The university connected more than 500 companies, organizations, and individuals with campus business experts and resources in 2016.

-Promoting volunteerism: Through the Morgridge Center for Public Service, 950 students volunteered 15,200 hours at food pantries, clinics, programs for the elderly and more.
+Promoting volunteerism: Through the Morgridge Center for Public Service, more than 1,700 students have logged more than 36,600 hours of service at food pantries, schools, programs for the elderly, and more.

 1875 – UW holds first class